eormeno/base-project/docs/class_diagrams.md

     Group ||--o{ GameObject : "has"
     Prefab one or zero --o{ GameApp : ""
     User ||--o{ game_user : "plays"
+    Game one or zero -- 1 GameObject : "has"

     GameApp {
         int id PK